 Einbahn means one way.
 And an Einbahnstrasse is, quite simply, a one-way street.

-So a sign like the one below indicates one-way traffic and shows you the direction of that traffic:
+A sign like the photo above indicates one-way traffic and shows you the direction of that traffic:

 Some visitors fall into the trap of thinking Einbahn is the name of the street.
 Sadly, you’ll have a tricky time trying to find your hotel again if you’re looking for “Einbahn” street, as Vienna has hundreds of them.